-The COVID-19 pandemic has shaped the clinical trial landscape in ways that we couldn’t have imagined two years ago.
+The COVID-19 pandemic has shaped the clinical trial landscape in ways that we couldn’t have imagined three years ago.
 It has also brought to light key training challenges – and helped our industry embrace technology-enabled innovation to help overcome those obstacles.

 How important is study training?
 In a recent WCG survey of clinical research sites, 67% of sites said that having “professional, knowledgeable and well-trained monitors/CROs was very important to success.”
 At the same time, 70% of sites say that “CRAs are not well-trained and are unequipped and unprepared to perform trials.”
 Also, 68% of sites say they encounter problems because “there is no communication from the sponsor.”

 Clearly, study training is vital to success and can benefit from modernization.
 Let’s explore three training challenges that clinical study teams face, along with solutions provided by on-demand virtual training.

 Sites face challenges around having appropriate training for each team and each study.
 Traditional training approaches take way too long and are difficult to coordinate.
 With the onset of the COVID-19 pandemic, sites faced the additional challenge of team members working remotely.
 No longer can cumbersome in-person training fill the bill in this fast-paced, work-from-home environment.

 WCG InvestigatorSpace® virtual training eases site burdens and streamlines communication among sites, CROs and sponsors.
 On-demand, online training modules are customized and readily available for each study and each team.
 Sites also have the option of face-to-face meetings via video conferencing to complement on-demand training modules.
 Training is consistent, flexible, user-friendly and fully documented, allowing teams to be prepared and confident while study directors achieve total transparency.